Risk Factors

 1) Accidents and disasters

-However, there are a variety of risks, and there is no guarantee that such accidents arising out of production facilities or negative effects caused by natural disasters, such as typhoons and earthquakes, will be completely prevented or reduced.
+Sumitomo Chemical, to minimize the potential risk of accidents and disasters involving our production facilities, clearly follows relevant regulations and, based on the risks, conducts periodic equipment inspections and implements various safety policies.
+However, there are a variety of risks, and there is no guarantee that such accidents and disasters arising out of production facilities, including the impacts of natural disasters, such as typhoons and earthquakes, will be completely prevented or reduced.

-In the event of an accident that causes property damage and/or human injury near the plant, it may undermine the Group’s business activities, major costs may be incurred, and it may have a significant impact on market perceptions of the Group.
+In the event of an accident or disaster that causes property damage and/or human injury near the plant, it may undermine the Group’s business activities, major costs may be incurred, and it may have a significant impact on market perceptions of the Group.
 This, in turn, may adversely affect the operational results and financial condition of the Group.

 Regarding the risk of potential accidents and disasters, as appropriate, the Group is sharing information and improving the ways that it addresses these risks.